pwilliams-ck/snip-doc/README.md

 proper cloud services.
 Not only with Go, but other languages and technologies as well.

-In the end, Go and the _Let's Go_ series seemed most suitable for the use case, there were other considerations for technologies, and then Go learning resources as well.
+In the end, Go and the _Let's Go_ series seemed most suitable.
+There were other considerations for technologies, and Go learning resources, including:

-### Other Considerations

 - Typescript
 - PHP
 - Python

-For Go learning rescources, I also considered the following.
+For Go learning rescources.

 - Ardan Labs - William Kennedy
 - Go Beyond